Latest StaFi (FIS) News Update

 TLDR

-StaFi's codebase advances focus on modular staking and infrastructure upgrades.
+StaFi's codebase advances focus on AI integration and cross-chain efficiency.

 Deep Dive